-Consistent with DHCD's guidance and LRRP framework, following from this analysis and our conversations with key stakeholders, the bulk of the plan proposes an integrated series of specific project recommendations, ranging from the creation of new staff positions and the possible establishment of a new downtown management organization through improvements to wayfinding and public facilities, tourist promotion, and thoughtful coordination of parking and outdoor dining spaces.
+Consistent with DHCD's guidance and LRRP framework, following from this analysis and our conversations with key stakeholders, the bulk of the plan proposes an integrated series of specific project recommendations, ranging from the creation of new staff positions and the possible establishment of a new downtown management organization through wayfinding, events programming, and thoughtful coordination of parking and outdoor dining spaces.

-Each recommendation is supported with an informed diagnostic argument grounded in the practical reality of the current moment and the economic situation of the downtown and the regional market; each proposed project is further elaborated through detailed action steps and a description of the implementation process, with strategic tips, creative suggestions and examples of "best practice" models from elsewhere.
+Each recommendation is supported with an informed diagnostic argument grounded in the practical reality of the current moment and the economic situation of the downtown and the regional market; each proposed project is further elaborated through detailed action steps and a description of the implementation process, with strategic tips, creative suggestions, examples of "best practice" models from elsewhere.
 In addition, the project rubric includes an estimated budget and timeline; a list of possible partners, resources, funding possibilities, and other sources of support; and an assessment of risks involved.

-Importantly, while progress can be made on each of these elements individually, we encourage partners to explore ways to achieve multiple goals together, rather than viewing each recommendation as a stand-alone task.
+Importantly, while progress can be made on each of these elements individually, we encourage partners to explore ways to make progress on multiple goals together, rather than viewing each recommendation as a stand-alone task.
 The projects need not compete for priority or resources, but can mutually support each other.
-For example, new outdoor dining facilities provide exciting "canvases" for potential public art or wayfinding efforts; similarly, workforce development activities may address the immediate staffing needs as local businesses return to a full-time downtown, while also (over time) adjusting the overall workforce base to support a growing tourist economy.
+For example, as was clear from comments throughout the stakeholder interviews, progress on the town's housing goals will support the development of a vibrant cultural district, and vice versa; similarly, new outdoor dining facilities provide exciting "canvases" for potential public art or wayfinding efforts.